dyumnin/dyu_accounting/README.md

 3. Account Statement
 4. Depreciation calculation as per MCA WDV and IT SLM Method.

-There is an example account in the example folder, the generated report can be seen here [example/reports_fy_2019.pdf]
+There is an example account in the example folder, the generated report can be seen here [FY 2019 Report](example/reports_fy_2019.pdf)

-Note: These scripts work for me and my Company, Based on the rules applicable to your organisation, you may have to tweak the results.
+Note:

-Always get the output audited by your auditor.
+1. These scripts work for me and my Company, Based on the rules applicable to your organisation, you may have to tweak the results.

-Once you have installed this package and generated a compliant Accounting file (see example directory) you can generate the required reports by running
+2. I am an engineer not a CA. **Always get the output audited by your auditor.**

 # Installation